Granite Belt unallocated surface water release (Accommodation Creek and Pike Creek)

 Purpose of the water release

-We are releasing additional water allocations to give water users in the area the resources they need to grow their business, create new jobs and recover from the impacts of COVID-19.
+We released additional water allocations to give water users in the area the resources they need to grow their business, create new jobs and recover from the impacts of COVID-19.

 By allocating water from reserves before any significant rainfall event, we are ensuring that businesses and irrigators are able to benefit from future wet seasons.